CARROT: A Learned Cost-Constrained Retrieval Optimization System for RAG: Related Work

 \subsubsection{Reinforcement Learning for Large Language Models}

 Recently, reinforcement learning (RL) has been increasingly utilized in various data management and RAG tasks.
-The RL technique can enable large language models to improve their generation ability by leveraging external knowledge sources, such as search engines~\cite{nakano2021webgpt,lazaridou2022internet}.
-In particular, the human feedback~\cite{brown2020language,wang2024multimodal,wu2021recursively} can be integrated to help models produce more accurate and contextually relevant responses through the RL framework.
-In addition, some query optimization approaches~\cite{ma2023query,liu2024optimizing,zhou2021learned} further refine retrieval processes, allowing model performance to inform query adjustments and ultimately enhance downstream task outcomes.
-In this work, we apply a lightweight RL technique MCTS to optimize the chunk combination order searching progress in the RAG system.
+The RL technique can enable large language models to improve their generation ability by leveraging external knowledge sources, such as search engines~\cite{RL_reranker}.
+In particular, the human feedback~\cite{DBLP:conf/acl/Mrag,DBLP:conf/www/Mqueryrecomm} can be integrated to help models produce more accurate and contextually relevant responses through the RL framework.
+In addition, some query optimization approaches~\cite{chat2data,crafting,DBLP:journals/pvldb/diver} further refine retrieval processes, allowing model performance to inform query adjustments and ultimately enhance downstream task outcomes.
+In this work, we apply a lightweight RL technique MCTS to optimize the chunk combination order search process in the RAG system.
 We also introduce a configuration agent to guide the MCTS search process.
-To our best knowledge, this is the first approach to addressing this specific problem.
+To the best of our knowledge, this is the first approach to addressing this problem.